 Whether sufficient stocks were on hand to meet demand can best be gauged by the average weekly stock-to-shipment ratios.
-This measure provides an indication of how terminal stock levels related to the volume of grain loaded onto ships during the course of any particular week.33
+This measure provides an indication of how terminal stock levels related to the volume of grain loaded onto ships during the course of any particular week.31

 Here too, data specific to Vancouver and Prince Rupert is no longer being published.
 Rather, these port-specific values are now being aggregated into a single value for the Pacific Seaboard at large.
 As a result, any comparison to the data gathered for previous crop years is no longer possible.
 What can be said is that the average ratio for most grains moving through these west coast ports stood comfortably above a value of 2.0.
-The exceptions to this were peas and flaxseed, which posted average ratios of 1.2 and 0.8 respectively.
+The exceptions to this were peas and flaxseed, which posted average ratios of 1.1 and 0.8 respectively.
+Nevertheless, all commodities showed minimums that fell below a value of 1.0, indicating that each was in short supply at various points in time.
 [Table 5C-4]

 For the most part, the ratios posted by Thunder Bay also stood well above a value of 2.0.
-This included wheat, which posted a reduction of 45.0% to 3.7, and durum, which fell by a lesser 25.5% to 2.3.
+This included wheat, which posted a reduction of 39.5% to 3.7, and durum, which fell by a lesser 34.6% to 2.3.
 Churchill's ratio values were consistent with those of Thunder Bay, but moved substantially higher: by 33.1%, to 1.9, in the case of wheat; and by 206.0%, to 2.6 in the case of durum.